SchematicHQ/taskonaut/README.md

 - Linux: `~/.config/see-nodejs`
 - Windows:` %APPDATA%\see-nodejs`

-## Troubleshooting
+## Troubleshooting (macOS)

+> [!CAUTION]
+> Error messages:

+- `Task not found`: Ensure the ECS task is running
+- `Container not found`: Task may have zero containers
+- `Invalid AWS profile`: Configure AWS profile first
+- `No clusters found`: Ensure you have access to ECS clusters in the selected AWS region.
+- `AWS CLI is not installed`: Install AWS CLI v2.
+- `Session Manager Plugin is not installed`: Install the Session Manager Plugin.
+- `AWS initialization failed`: Check your AWS credentials and network connectivity.

+---

-- AWS CLI not found
+- `AWS CLI not found`

 ```bash
 brew install awscli

 ```

-- Session Manager Plugin not found
+- `Session Manager Plugin not found`

 ```bash
 brew install session-manager-plugin
 ```

-- Invalid AWS profile
+- `Invalid AWS profile`
   Ensure your AWS profile is configured correctly.
 If using AWS SSO, log in with:

 ```bash
 aws sso login --profile your-profile
 ```

-- AWS Credentials not configured
+- `AWS Credentials not configured`

   Configure your AWS credentials by setting up your `~/.aws/credentials` and `~/.aws/config` files.
 You can use aws configure to set up access keys, or set up AWS SSO profiles.

-- No clusters found
+- `No clusters found`

   Ensure you have access to ECS clusters in the selected AWS region and that your AWS credentials have the necessary permissions.

-## Error Messages

-- `Task not found`: Ensure the ECS task is running
-- `Container not found`: Task may have multiple containers
-- `Invalid AWS profile`: Configure AWS profile first
-- `No clusters found`: Ensure you have access to ECS clusters in the selected AWS region.
-- `AWS CLI is not installed`: Install AWS CLI v2.
-- `Session Manager Plugin is not installed`: Install the Session Manager Plugin.
-- `AWS initialization failed`: Check your AWS credentials and network connectivity.

 ## License